|

 If this method is invoked during a previous fork, a nested fork is

 established.
-This method changes the behavior of merge()
+This method changes the behavior of merge() and

 other fork-ending methods, which always applies to the innermost fork.